MiniZinc/libminizinc/docs/en/installation.rst

 Snap
 ~~~~

 The MiniZinc Snap is the easiest way to install the MiniZinc bundle if Snap (https://snapcraft.io/) is available on your system.
-The installation will provide the ``minizinc`` command within terminal environments and will add an application entry for the MiniZincIDE.
+The installation will provide the ``minizinc`` command within terminal environments and will add an application entry for the MiniZinc IDE.
 The IDE can be started from the command line using ``minizinc.ide``.
 The following command will commence the installation the MiniZinc snap:

 .. code-block:: bash